Wanxuezhu666/Cropland_mask_impacts_data_processing/README.md

 # Main codes for data processing
 **Impacts of cropland masks on the explanation of crop yield anomaly in Africa**

 This repository stores the main data processing code for the article, including Python and R scripts.
 We provide a step-by-step explanation of the data processing procedure.
+Updated: 2024-Oct-14

 ## 1. Merge GLC_FCS30D dataset
 The GLC_FCS30D dataset provides global 30 m gridded land cover data from 1985 to 2022 (Zhang et al., 2024, https://essd.copernicus.org/articles/16/1353/2024/).